 Yes.
 And more often than the applicant pool would have you believe.

-Here's the counterintuitive data point: banking and consulting are the most common internship backgrounds among deferred MBA applicants — not among deferred MBA admits.
+Here's the counterintuitive data point: banking and consulting are the most common internship backgrounds among deferred MBA applicants, not among deferred MBA admits.
 These programs are explicitly designed for students across all career paths.
 The overrepresentation of finance and consulting applicants creates a misperception that the programs are finance-and-consulting-only.

 They're not.

-What the Programs Are Actually Looking For
+What Are the Programs Actually Looking For

 Every deferred MBA program publishes some version of the same criteria: leadership potential, intellectual ability, clarity of purpose, and the potential to have an outsized career impact.
 None of them say "banking internship required."